All Episodes

 So he's got an appointee at the EPA crucifying oil and gas companies.

-And Carney says, Well, no, no, that's not the president.
+And Carney says, well, no, no, that's not the president.

-Ermandarez is there for a reason.
+Armandaris is there for a reason.

 And that is he is Obama.

-Obama said he was gonna crucify the coal industry to the San Francisco Chronicle.
+Obama said he was going to crucify the coal industry.

 They're all on the same team.